MB-29/FLEX/README.md

 # Adaptive exploration of nonlinear systems

+We introduce a fast exploration algorithm for nonlinear system.
+FLEX is a lightweight model-based pure exploration policy maximizing the Fisher information.

+## Paper

-Code for the paper [FLEX: an Adaptive Exploration Algorithm for Nonlinear Systems](https://arxiv.org/abs/2304.13426), accepted at ICML 2023.
+Our algorithm is described in our paper [FLEX: an Adaptive Exploration Algorithm for Nonlinear Systems](https://arxiv.org/abs/2304.13426), accepted at ICML 2023.

 ## Demo
 An animated demonstration of our algorithm in various environments can be found in